cannable/tclmpc/README.md

 Perform a case-insensitive search of the MPD DB.
 The contents of args are passed, verbatim. to the message sent to MPD.

+#### mpd db list {args}

+Lists objects by passed tag criteria.
+The contents of args are passed, verbatim. to the message sent to MPD.

 ## Work In Progress/To-Do List

 ### Playlists